katebrenner/GoogleMapsAPI/project-worksheet.md

 Use this section to describe your final project and perhaps any links to relevant sites that help convey the concept and\or functionality.

-WHERE 2 PEE NYC stores information about public restrooms throughout NYC.
-Its CRUD functionality allows users to store their own bathrooms that they may come across.
-It uses 2 tables- a locations table that stores name, address, lat & long (needed to render the icons to the map), and venue_id that reference the venues table. that joins witha venues table
+Where 2 Pee NYC stores information about public restrooms throughout NYC.
+Its CRUD functionality allows users to store additional restrooms to the database.
+It uses 2 tables- a locations table that stores name, address, lat & long (needed to render the icons to the map), and venue_id, which reference the venues table.
+This app uses the google maps API to obtain latitude and longitude, and formatted address- which is then stored to the table.
+It also utilises google maps’ autocomplete and location services.
+The app uses passport for user authentication.

 ## Priority Matrix